-As a student at Karolinska Institutet, you can apply for an Erasmus+ traineeship scholarship for a degree project or a traineeship at a company, training/research centre or other organisation in an EU/EEA/acceding country.
-This is a good opportunity to gain work experience within your field of studies that will enrich both your future studies as well as your future professional life.
+As a student at Karolinska Institutet, you can apply for an Erasmus+ Traineeship scholarship for a degree project or a traineeship at a company, training/research centre or university or another organisation in an EU/EEA/acceding country.

 - Within the framework of your thesis.
 You will be registered in Ladok and examined at KI, but collect data for your thesis at an eligible organisation/company.
-Your supervisor at KI must approve of your traineeship period/data collection.
+The course director for your degree project course at KI must approve of your traineeship period/data collection and sign your agreement.

-- Outside your ordinary study programme and without contact person at KI.
-You cannot transfer any credits for your traineeship, but it will be noted in your Diploma Supplement when taking out your degree from KI.
-It is possible to carry out an Erasmus+ traineeship after having finished your studies at KI, but you must apply for the traineeship scholarship, the latest, during your final semester at KI while still being a student here.
-You must wait to take out your degree until after the traineeship period is finished.
+- Outside your ordinary study programme and without a contact person at KI.
+You cannot transfer any credits for your traineeship, but it will be noted in your Diploma Supplement when taking out your degree from KI, if the traineeship is carried out before you graduate.
+It is possible to carry out an Erasmus+ Traineeship after having finished your studies at KI, but you must apply for the traineeship scholarship, the latest, during your final semester at KI while still being a student here.
+Your program director will sign the agreement.

 Finding a traineeship

-ESN, the Erasmus Student Network, has created Erasmusintern.org, a on-for-profit web platform which provides an integrated marketplace bringing together internationally minded internship providers and individuals seeking a trainee period opportunity abroad.
+ESN, the Erasmus Student Network, has created Erasmusintern.org, a nonprofit web platform which provides an integrated marketplace bringing together internationally minded internship providers and individuals seeking a trainee period opportunity abroad.

 Organisations NOT entitled to host students for Erasmus+ traineeship:

 - EU institutions and other EU agencies (the offices of the political parties at the EU Parliament do not count as part of the EU Parliament and are therefore eligible hosts)

 - Organisations managing EU programmes, e.g. national agencies and international offices at higher education institutions